Context

 Retention Periods

-Medical/Health records are retained by Balanced Bodies for 7 years to meet requirements set by HMRC and to comply with our insurance (Balens).
+Medical and health records are retained by Balanced Bodies for 7 years following the last appointment in accordance with applicable professional, legal and insurance requirements in force at the time.
 Handwritten notes are retained and stored securely for a maximum of 12 months.

-If you are not satisfied with Our response, or if you would prefer not to speak to Us first, you can contact the UK’s data protection authority: Information Commissioner’s Office (ICO) www.ico.org.uk
+If you remain dissatisfied following Our response, or if you would prefer not to contact Us first, you have the right to complain to the Information Commissioner’s Office (ICO), the UK’s independent authority for data protection matters:

-We keep this policy under regular review and will update it where necessary to reflect changes in the law or Our data practices.
-Any updates will be added to this policy.
-This policy was last updated on 19th August 2025.
+We keep this Privacy Policy under regular review and will update it where necessary to reflect changes in legislation or Our data processing activities.
+This Privacy Policy was last updated on 13 June 2026.